Yitzchak Shlomo Zilberman: Zilberman Method

 Zilberman's life work was favoured by Shlomo Zalman Auerbach and the Tchebiner Rav.

-Zilberman kept the practice of donning his tefilin all day, and so encouraged his students.
-In normative practice, the tefilin are removed after Shacharit.
+Zilberman kept the practice of donning his tefillin all day, and so encouraged his students.
+In normative practice, the tefillin are removed after Shacharit.

 Zilberman was one of the first rabbis to promote the usage of tekhelet, and encouraged his students and family to make use of the dye in their tzitzit.
 He encouraged his students to get married young, based upon a teaching in Pirkei Avot Chapter 5.

 Family

 Zilberman married Sheindel, the daughter of Yom Tov Zlotnick of Jerusalem, who bore him 9 sons and 9 daughters.
 All of his sons and sons-in-law are involved in Torah education.

 Zilberman's daughter Rachel Weiss and her three sons were killed in the Jericho bus firebombing.

 In 1991, Zilberman moved to the Jewish Quarter, to be in close proximity to his institutions.
 One year later, his wife died.
 He remarried in 1998.

 Zilberman died in 2001 after contracting an illness.
 He was buried in the Mount of Olives Jewish Cemetery.